Unlikely intersections in the Torelli locus and the G-functions method: Introduction

 For each $i\in\{0,\ldots, 2n\}$ the morphism $f$ defines variations of Hodge structures on the analytification $S^{an}$ of $S$, namely the variations given by $R^{i}f^{an}_{*}\Q_{X^{an}_{\C}}\otimes \mathcal{O}_{S^{an}_\C}$.
 We focus on the variation with $i=n$ and set $\V:= R^{n}f^{an}_{*}\Q_{X^{an}_{\C}}$.
 We furthermore assume that there exists a smooth $K$-scheme $X'$ and a projective morphism $f':X'\rightarrow S'$ such that:\begin{enumerate} \item $f'$ is an extension of $f$, and

-\item $Y=f^{-1} (s_0)$ is a union of transversally crossing smooth divisors $Y_i$ entering the fiber with multiplicity $1$. \end{enumerate}
+\item $Y=(f')^{-1} (s_0)$ is a union of transversally crossing smooth divisors $Y_i$ entering the fiber with multiplicity $1$. \end{enumerate}

 Let $\Delta\subset S'^{an}_{\C}$ be a small disk centered at $s_0$ such that $\Delta^{*}\subset S^{an}_{\C}$.
-From work of Katz it is known that the residue at $s_0$ of the Gauss-Manin connection of the relative de Rham complex with logarithmic poles along $Y$ is nilpotent if we have $(2)$ above.
+From work of Katz\footnote{See in particular the monodromy Theorem in part $VII$ along with the discussion in part $VI$ of \cite{katzregularity}.} it is known that the residue at $s_0$ of the Gauss-Manin connection of the relative de Rham complex with logarithmic poles along $Y$ is nilpotent if we have $(2)$ above.
 From this it follows, by \cite{steenbrink} Theorem $2.21$, that the local monodromy around $s_0$ acts unipotently on the limit Hodge structure $H^n_{\Q-lim}$.
 By the theory of the limit Hodge structure we then get the weight monodromy filtration $W_{\bullet}$.
 We let $h:=\dim_{\Q} W_{0}$.\\